Nyong Essien: Political career in National Council of Nigeria and Cameroons (N. C. N. C)

 Chief Nyong Essien quickly accepted this clarion call to duty and enlisted in the national party.
 He became one of the leading nationalists who toured the country in 1946 to get the people's mandate before embarking on the trip to London as planned.
-As it is well known, it was during the nation-wide tour that Mr. Herbert Macaulay fell sick and later died.
+As it is well known, it was during the nationwide tour that Mr. Herbert Macaulay fell sick and later died.
 Chief Nyong Essien was saddled with the responsibility of writing the "Farewell Speech", which was delivered to Nigerians at the mass meeting before the delegation left for London.
 The objective of the N. C. N. C. pan-Nigerian delegation to London was to present to Sir Arthur Creech Jones, Secretary of State for Colonies, Nigeria's demand for the review of the amendment of the Richard's Constitution to accord Nigerians equality, economic security and political freedom.

-On June 27, 1947, Chief Nyong Essien, "the father of the delegation" and others including: Dr. Nnamdi Azikiwe, Prince Adeleke of Ijebu Remo, Dr. Abubakar Ibiyinka Olurin-Nirnbe, Mallam Bukar Dipcharima, Chief (Mrs) Fumilayo Ransom-Kuti and Mr. Paul Kali, boarded the vessel "Almanzura" from Apapa Wharf, Lagos to Britain.
+On 27 June 1947, Chief Nyong Essien, "the father of the delegation" and others including: Dr. Nnamdi Azikiwe, Prince Adeleke of Ijebu Remo, Dr. Abubakar Ibiyinka Olurin-Nirnbe, Mallam Bukar Dipcharima, Chief (Mrs) Fumilayo Ransom-Kuti and Mr. Paul Kali, boarded the vessel "Almanzura" from Apapa Wharf, Lagos to Britain.
 In London, a memorandum containing Nigerian grievances was presented to the Secretary of State for Colonies.
-On August 13, 1947, Chief Nyong Essien and other delegates held a meeting with the British Secretary of State for Colonies.
+On 13 August 1947, Chief Nyong Essien and other delegates held a meeting with the British Secretary of State for Colonies.
 After the discussion, Sir Jones expressed the desire of British government to grant self-government to Nigeria in future, but noted that the Richard's Constitution could only be reviewed after it had been tried for some time.
-He asked the delegates to return to Nigetia and co-operate with the Colonial Government by giving it some time to try the constitution, which was already in operation.
+He asked the delegates to return to Nigeria and co-operate with the Colonial Government by giving it some time to try the constitution, which was already in operation.
 Despite the hostility received from the British press, the delegation marked an important landmark in the history of Nigeria.
 44 After the meeting with the British Secretary of State for Colonies, some of the delegates including Chief Nyong Essien proceeded to Ireland.
 The main purpose of the visit was to strengthen the friendly relations between Nigeria and Ireland.
 It will be recalled that at that time, there were some Irish missionary groups working in Nigeria as well as Irish nurses in Nigerian hospitals.
 Moreover, Irish Universities and Colleges had served as intellectual centers for Nigerians and other African students.
 Thus, the visit of Nigerian delegation to that country was to demonstrate the appreciation of the African people for the contributions by the Irish Missions as well as Irish Universities and Colleges to the development of African countries like Nigeria and the Cameroon.